OR

 Meal: BD

-Feeling like you want to take it easy?
+Not feeling the climb?
 No problem!
-After the first 35 km, you’ll reach Hashimoto Station.
-Here, you can lock up your bikes, grab a ticket for the Nankai Koya train line, and ride Japan's longest funicular to the top of Mount Koya, where your Shukubo awaits.
+After about 35km, you’ll reach Hashimoto Station, where you can lock up your bike, grab tickets for the Nankai Koya train line, and hop on one of Japan’s longest funicular rides straight to Mount Koya.

 Riding